aurel.core

 st_Weyl_down4: \(C_{\alpha\beta\mu\nu}\) Weyl tensor of spacetime metric with spacetime indices down

-Psi4_lm: \(\Psi_4^{l,m}\) Dictionary of spin weighted spherical harmonic decomposition of the 4th Weyl scalar, with AurelCore.Psi4_lm_radius and AurelCore.Psi4_lm_lmax. spinsfast is used for the decomposition.
+Psi4_lm: \(\Psi_4^{l,m}\) List of dictionaries of spin weighted spherical harmonic decomposition of the 4th Weyl scalar.
+Control with AurelCore.lmax, center, extract_radii, and interp_method.

 Weyl_invariants: \(I, \; J, \; L, \; K, \; N\) Dictionary of Weyl invariants